sonic-net/sonic-mgmt/sdn_tests/testplans/Platform-chassis-Stack-OS-MGMT-gNMI-E2E-testplan.md

 2. Expect the following values:
     1. `name` is a string that is `boot_loader`.
     2. `parent` is `chassis`.
     3. `software-version` is a string that represents a bundled boot loader image.
-On Taygeta, this is a combination of the `bios` and `uboot`, which is of the form of `1.26.1-20201110180000`.
-On Brixia, this version is a combination of `coreboot` and `NERF`, and an example is of the form `999999999.20210909.172128`.
-        1. Note: In the future, we may need to export information about `Linuxboot` and `Netlo`.
-If so, we would have multiple software components of type `BOOT_LOADER`.
-This likely requires adding an additional path to designate these different bootloader types.
     4. `type` is `BOOT_LOADER`.
 Allowed values based on the enumeration are `chassis`, `backplane`, `fabric`, `power_supply`, `fan`, `sensor`, `fru`, `linecard`, `controller_card`, `port`, `transceiver`, `cpu`, `storage`, `intergrated_circuit`, `operating_system`, `operating_system_update`, `boot_loader`, and `software_module`.

 # Container Monitor

 The container monitor is a Google-specific monitoring daemon that periodically polls that containers and top-level processes are running as expected.
+If a container or top-level process has exited unexpectedly, the container monitor may restart the container or top-level process, depending on configuration settings.
 The containers and processes to monitor the actions to take based on events are defined by a configuration protobuf.

-## Test 1: Force stop the inband manager
+## Test 1: Force stop a container that can be restarted

-For this test, we want to verify that the GPINs container monitor can successfully restart a faulty container.
-We select the inband manager container to perform this verification.
+For this test, we want to verify that the container monitor can successfully restart a faulty container.
+We select a container tha is configured to allow restarts to perform this verification.
 This test will perform the following steps:

-1. Check that the GPINs container monitor and inband manager container are running as expected.
+1. Check that the container monitor and selected container are running as expected.
-2. Force stop the inband manager.
-Wait for up to two minutes to detect that the inband manager returns an error when the status is checked.
+2. Force stop the selected container.
+Wait for up to two minutes to detect that the selected container returns an error when the status is checked.
-3. Wait for the GPINs container monitor to restart the inband manager container.
-Wait for up to three minutes to detect the inband manager to report an operational status.
+3. Wait for the container monitor to restart the selected container.
+Wait for up to three minutes to detect the selected container reports an operational status.

-## Test 2: Kill the p4rt container and validate if the Critical state gets reported
+## Test 2: Force-stop a container that cannot be restarted

-For this test, we want to verify that the GPINs container monitor reports the Critical state when the container process gets killed.
-We select the p4rt container to perform this verification.
+For this test, we want to verify that the container monitor reports the system is in a critical state when the container is not running as expected.
+We select a container that is not allowed to be restarted (e.g. `syncd`) to perform this verification.
 This test will perform the following steps:

-1. Check that the GPINs container monitor and p4rt container are running as expected.
+1. Check that the container monitor and selected container are running as expected.
-2. Kill the p4rt container process.
-Wait for up to two minutes to detect that the p4rt container returns CRITICAL state error when the status is checked.
+2. Force stop the selected container.
+Wait for up to two minutes to detect that the selected container returns a `CRITICAL` state error when the status is checked.
-3. Reboot the switch and validate if the p4rt container process gets restored.
+3. Reboot the switch and validate if the selected container process gets restored.